uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 - Security-sensitive path; mistakes in routing, filter escaping, or mapping could cause auth/authz bugs.
 Per-user `auth_type` dispatch with no ordering and no fallback between backends (per mentor feedback) mitigates part of this risk.
 - Runtime dependency on an external directory; timeouts and failure modes must be disciplined.
 - New third-party dependency (UnboundID LDAP SDK) pending licensing review.
-- `LoginHelper` lifecycle methods are `private` and must be extracted before LDAP can reuse them.
+- `LoginHelper` lifecycle methods are `private` and must be extracted before LDAP (and the XML-RPC credential path) can reuse them.
-- Temporary-role mechanism is mid-migration to RBAC; semantics may shift.
+- RBAC access-group membership has no temporary/externally-managed flag yet, so recomputing LDAP-derived access groups on login needs a design decision (see Unresolved questions #1).
 - LDAP/AD schema variety; v1 documents clear defaults and limits.

 # Alternatives